 The third schedule claim is “a lack of accepted safety for use of the drug, substance, or chemical under medical supervision.”
 Medical literature does not show instances of fatal cannabis poisoning, and no studies associate it with direct risk of death or other problems at a meaningful level .
 Plus, as we looked at above, medical uses of cannabis-based drugs are indeed available with medical supervision, as approved by the FDA.

 We need more data but it’s been difficult to acquire, partly because the prohibition on cannabis meant that actual scientific research of the plant was somewhere between extremely difficult and impossible to do .
-With many states approving medical and adult marijuana use, and the removal of hemp from the DEA’s Schedule 1 list of controlled substances in the 2018 Farm Bill, there has been a push for more and better research.
+In recent years, many states have approved medical and adult marijuana use, and the DEA removed hemp from the Schedule 1 list of controlled substances with the 2014 Farm Bill and 2018 Farm Bill.
+These changes brought a push for more and better research.
 Opportunities to gather hard data are growing and we look forward to more comprehensive research and results in the future.